Gabi-git-email/ITF-ST3_Gabi/manual_testing_Jira_xPortal.md

 ### 1.5 Test Implementation
 The following elements are needed to be ready before the test execution phase begins:

-(inserati lista de elemente care sunt evaluate in etapa de implementare)
+- Test Data Preparation: Generate and validate test data.
+- Environment Setup: Ensure the test environment mimics the production setup to identify potential deployment issues early.

 ### 1.6.
 Test Execution
-Test cases are executed on the created test Cycle summary: (inserati aici numele cycle-ului pe care l-ati creat)
+Test cases are executed on the created test Cycle summary: Wallet and Insider(News)

 Bugs have been created based on the failed tests.
 The complete bug reports can be found [here](https://github.com/Gabi-git-email/ITF-ST3_Gabi/blob/main/Jira_Bugs.doc)